Christian Lundgaard: 2021

-Lundgaard's bad form continued in Baku, where he qualified 12th.
-However, he was demoted to start 15th in the sprint race due to impeding qualifying Zhou in qualifying.
-In the first sprint race, Lundgaard improved to 11th position, but in the second sprint race was spun into the wall by Felipe Drugovich on lap 8, whilst running in the top 10.
-The feature race was slightly successful, as Lundgaard made the overcut on his few rivals to gain positions and finish in the points with nine points.
-In Silverstone, Lundgaard qualified tenth which gave him reverse pole for the first sprint.
-He had a slow start, and fell to third after losing positions to Robert Shwartzman and Jüri Vips.
+Lundgaard's poor form continued in Baku, where he qualified twelfth, but was handed a three place grid drop due to impeding Zhou in qualifying.
+In the sprint race 1, Lundgaard improved to an 11th place finish.
+In sprint race 2, a collision with Felipe Drugovich led to a DNF on lap eight, whilst he was running in the top-ten.
+In the feature race, a Lundgaard succeeded in the overcut strategy and finished ninth.
+In Silverstone, Lundgaard qualified 10th, earning him reverse grid pole for the sprint race 1.
+A slow start saw him fall to third, losing positions to Robert Shwartzman and Jüri Vips.
 He would remain in third for the remainder of the race, scoring his first podium since the opening round.
-More bad luck for Lundgaard, as he stalled on the formation lap, and was consigned to start from the pit lane and recovered to 13th.
-In the feature race during his pit stop, Lundgaard's rear-left wheel came off suddenly in the pit lane, which gave him a ten-second penalty.
+In sprint race 2, Lundgaard stalled on the formation lap, resulting in a pit lane start and recovered to thirteenth.
+In the feature race, during his pit stop, Lundgaard's rear-left wheel came off from the car in the pit lane, and he was penalised with a ten-second penalty.
 In a race where all runners finished, Lundgaard finished 21st.
-By the halfway point of the season, Lundgaard sat 12th in the standings, only with 29 points.
+By the halfway point of the season, Lundgaard was twelfth in the standings, with 29 points.

 Despite making his IndyCar debut, Lundgaard was confirmed to finish the 2021 F2 season.
-In Monza, Lundgaard qualified a season-worst 19th.
-In the first sprint race, many rivals suffered misfortunes and he made overtakes, even on then championship leader Piastri.
-Lundgaard finished fourth on the road, but Shwartzman was given a penalty, promoting Lundgaard to third in a spectacular recovery drive.
-In the second sprint, Lundgaard finished 14th after being spun around on the opening lap.
-In the feature race, Lundgaard went on the alternate strategy by starting on the harder tyres.
-He made up positions during a late safety car and finished 11th, before being promoted to tenth due to a disqualification from Richard Verschoor.
-In Russia, Lundgaard qualified 12th, and took points in both races by finishing seventh and ninth, benefitting from others' mishaps.
+In Monza, Lundgaard qualified a season-worst nineteenth.
+In sprint race 1, Lundgaard finished fourth, but a post-race penalty for Shwartzman promoted him to third.
+In the sprint race 2, Lundgaard finished fourteenth after a spin on the first lap.
+In the feature race, an alternate strategy and a late safety car enabled him to finish eleventh, and a post-race disqualification of Richard Verschoor promoted him to tenth.
+In Russia, Lundgaard qualified twelfth, and took points in both races finishing seventh and ninth.